ben-ng/conflux-thesis/conflux--walkthrough.md

 When an action is committed, the node immediately uses its reducer function to produce a new state tree.
 If the system has a visual interface, the new state tree is used to declare the new user interface.

 ![Overview of Conflux](diagrams/conflux-overview--walkthrough-4.png)

+This cycle continues for the life of the application.